 Setting Lifecycle completion criteria

-Note that for a profile to complete the lifecycle and join the completion group of profiles, the profile must meet the completion criteria you set and also have been exposed to at least one marketing touchpoint in the lifecycle.
-This means a profile will not qualify as having completed a lifecycle merely by chance of fulfilling the completion criteria.
+Note: In order for a profile to complete the lifecycle and join the completion group, the profile must meet the completion criteria you set and also have been exposed to at least one marketing touchpoint in the lifecycle.
+A profile will not qualify as having completed a lifecycle merely by chance of fulfilling the completion criteria.

 In this example, zero profiles have completed the lifecycle.